 - Phon: a standard measurement for perceived loudness/intensity of pure tone, psychophysically matched to a reference frequency of 1 kHz.

-As we can see above, much greater sound pressure levels are required at low-end frequencies in order for us to hear the low frequencies.
+As we can see above, much greater sound pressure levels are required at low-end frequencies for us to hear the low frequencies.
 The same is true with the high-end frequencies, though not as extreme.

 In other words, we are less sensitive to sound frequencies at the low and high-ends of our hearing range.